Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Surrogate Solver Implementation

 \section{Surrogate Solver Implementation}

 Because the implementation details and training code of the surrogate solver presented by Hoffmann et~al.~\cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025} are not publicly available, we re-implemented this baseline independently.
 Their approach relies on a surrogate model trained on mod.
 UNIFAC-generated \gls{gmix} data.
 Even when the mod.
 UNIFAC data are split into distinct training and test partitions for training the surrogate; data leakage remains unavoidable: the mod.
-UNIFAC parameterization itself was calibrated using a wide range of molecules, many of which also appear in our test set.
-Consequently, the surrogate solver possesses prior information about the test systems before any training takes place, giving it an intrinsic advantage.
+UNIFAC parameterization itself was fitted using a wide range of molecules, many of which also appear in the test set.
+Consequently, the HANNA-style surrogate solver variants all possess prior information about the test systems before any training takes place, giving them an intrinsic advantage.

 To further reduce the need for retraining the solver for every fold, we deliberately place the surrogate solver at an even stronger advantage by training it on \emph{all} mod.
-UNIFAC-accessible systems rather than attempting to construct an artificial split.
-This also avoids the substantial practical difficulty of defining a truly leakage-free split when using predictions of a data-driven method for pretraining.
+UNIFAC-accessible systems rather than attempting to construct an artificial split on an already leaked dataset.
+This may yield overconfident test performance estimates, but is acceptable for this work, since the surrogate solver only serves as a baseline.